ajpawlicki/tgc-workshop/README.md

 publisher    NodePort    10.103.107.240   <none>        3000:30233/TCP   2m
 ```

 You will see that the publisher service maps ports `3000:30233`, the right hand number being randomly assigned by Kubernetes.
-This means that all requests to `http://localhost:30233` will now be routed to the publisher app's port 3000.
+This means that all requests to our laptop's `http://localhost:30233` will now be routed to the publisher app's port 3000.
 Run the following command, substituting the randomly assigned port you see mapped in the publisher service.

 ```
 $ http POST :30233 name=Mac position='Sheriff of Paddys'
 ```

 and ensure that it is successful.

 Now go ahead and expose the subscriber with a NodePort service as well.
 Attempt to read a message.

+If you successfully retrieved a message from a queue, that means you've officially deployed a distributed system to Kubernetes.
 Congratulations!

 ### Stretch Goals